joetanx/mslab/secops-notes.md

 ### 1.1.
 Key SecOps Functions

+> 1 Introduction to SOC Analysis → SOC Roles and Responsibilities

 At a high level, an SOC is responsible for three key activities: monitoring, detection, and response.

 These activities are interrelated and crucial to the success of the SOC’s mission.